tc39/proposal-record-tuple/tutorial/en.md

 ];
 ```

-In order to create a Record or a Tuple, just write an Object or an Array and prefix it with an hash `#` character.
+In order to create a Record or a Tuple, just use an Object or an Array literal and prefix it with an hash `#` character.

 > Note: You can't put objects in your wallet as your wallet is a Tuple!
 >